How many lumens for projector in daylight? Expert word.

 Yes, rear projection in the lit daylight is possible.
 Because there is a technology developed.
 To turn the normal glass into the rear projection screen.

 To make this kind of screen.
-Normal window glass turns into the professional rear projection screen.
+Normal window glass turns into a professional rear projection screen.
 By applying the SUNSCREEN film on the glass.

 This could be used for various purposes.
 Like outdoor events, malls, shop windows and information displays, etc.